Terms and Conditions of Kentzler Kaschner Dental GmbH

 10. Liability

-(3) Compensation for damages shall, however, be limited to the foreseeable direct damage typical for this type of contract, unless liability is assumed on account of injury to health, bodily injury or injury to life, or the assumption of a guarantee or a procurement risk.
-A change of the burden of proof to the disadvantage of the Buyer is not related to the above regulations.
+(4) However, compensation for damages is limited to the foreseeable, direct damages typical for the contract, unless liability arises from injury to health, body, or life, or from assuming a guarantee or procurement risk.
+The above provisions do not involve a reversal of the burden of proof to the detriment of the buyer.

-(4) The Seller shall be liable for tortious claims in accordance with contractual liability; limited liability agreements from the contract shall also apply to the Buyer.
+(5) The seller is liable for tortious claims in accordance with contractual liability.
+Limitations of liability agreed upon in the contract also apply to the buyer.

-(6) The Buyer shall only have a right of recourse against the Seller to the extent that the Buyer has not entered into an agreement with its customer that goes beyond the statutory claims for defects and damages.
+(7) The buyer's recourse claims against the seller exist only to the extent that the buyer has not made any agreement with its customer beyond the statutory claims for defects and damages.

-(8) Insofar as the Seller’s liability is excluded or limited, this shall also apply to the personal liability of the Seller's employees, workers, representatives, servants and assistants.
+(9) To the extent that the seller's liability is excluded or limited, this also applies to the personal liability of its employees, workers, staff, representatives, agents, and assistants.

-(9) Insofar as liability is excluded or limited in accordance with the above, the Buyer shall also be obliged to indemnify the Seller against claims by third parties.
-Furthermore, the Buyer shall indemnify the Seller against claims of third parties for damage caused by the Buyer's improper use of the products or if a medical malpractice cannot be demonstrably excluded as the cause.
+(10) To the extent that liability is excluded or limited as stated above, the customer is obliged to indemnify the seller against any claims by third parties.
+Furthermore, the buyer shall indemnify the seller against claims by third parties for damages caused by misuse of the products by the buyer or if a medical error cannot be conclusively excluded as the cause.

-(10) The Buyer shall notify the Seller immediately in writing of any claims asserted by third parties and to reserve all defensive measures and settlement negotiations for the Seller.
+(11) The buyer is obligated to promptly notify the seller in writing of any claims asserted by third parties and to reserve all defensive measures and settlement negotiations for the seller.

 11. Confidentiality, intellectual property rights